cymatiste/botinthewoods/README.md

 Generate and tweet an animated GIF of a little forest walk-through!

-This project is distributed under an MIT license (see below).

 God bless all the people who made npm and the node modules I used to throw this together.

 ## To replicate:
 - install node
-- make a developer twitter account (there are lots of tutorials around on how to do this) and add a config.js in the root folder containing the following:
+- you can generate the scenes without a developer twitter account but if you want to tweet them you'll need one (there are lots of tutorials around on how to do this).
+You'll also have to add a config.js in the root folder containing the following:

 ```
 var config = {